MCluck90/kaleidofoam/README.md

 - `kaleidofoam.minutesBeforeNotifications`
   - Set the number of minutes before the listed time to send the notification.
 Defaults to 0

-NOTE: Only verified to work on Windows.
-I've had issues getting this to work on Linux.

 ### Toggle Todo
 Command: `kaleidofoam.toggleTodo`